vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-deployment-on-sap.md

 > [!IMPORTANT]
 > When you deploy Defender for Endpoint on Linux, eBPF is strongly advised.
 For more information, see [eBPF Documentation](https://ebpf.io/what-is-ebpf/).
 Defender for Endpoint has been enhanced to use the eBPF framework.
 >
 > The supported distributions include all common Linux distributions but not Suse 12.x.
 Suse 12.x customers are advised to upgrade to Suse 15.
-Suse 12.x will use an old Audit.D based sensor that has performance limitations.
+Suse 12.x uses an old `Audit.D` based sensor that has performance limitations.
 >
 > For more information about support distributions, see [Use eBPF-based sensor for Microsoft Defender for Endpoint on Linux](linux-support-ebpf.md).
 >